EdivaldoVictor/bookingFlowV2/TECHNICAL_DECISIONS.md

 The architecture supports easy migration to production services.
 The Cal.com integration demonstrates the pattern for external API integrations, and the same approach can be applied to complete the Stripe implementation.

-For questions or issues, refer to the debugging strategy in Section 4 or contact the development team.
+For questions or issues, refer to the debugging strategy in Section 4 or contact the developer A.K.A Edivaldo Victor, phone number (81 99715-0571).